MiriamCobo/LungAmbition_Dataset/README.md

 ## Image Models

 Unzip LDCT_data.zip and set up in your computer.
 We recommend you use at least one GPU.
-Prepare config.json, process data as in \DataPreparation and run the models.
+Prepare config.json, process data as in \DataPreparation, creating the 3 folds and run the models.

 ## Protein models